Shaul1Kr/Taskify/README.md

 # Taskify

 Taskify is a web-based task management application designed to help users organize their tasks efficiently.
-Whether it's personal tasks, work-related projects, or collaborative assignments, Taskify provides a user-friendly interface for creating, managing, and tracking tasks in real-time.
+Whether it's personal tasks, work-related projects, Taskify provides a user-friendly interface for creating, managing, and tracking tasks in real-time.

 ## Features